bestia-dev/tutorials_rust_wasm/README.md

 Open the browser on:
 `http://127.0.0.1:4000`

-## Minimal example of Wasm/Webassembly with vanilla Html, Css and javascript
+## Minimal example of Wasm/Webassembly with vanilla Html, Css and Javascript

 First decision - no frameworks.
 Just vanilla.
 Then no javascript.
 Some basic html.
 Some basic css.